 Below is a link to a PDF that includes a description of the program and a membership form that library staff can print, complete and mail.
 The library Discovery Pass programs operates on a calendar year.
-If purchasing mid-year, contact us about a prorated fee (Tim Holmes: firstname.lastname@example.org, 518-359-7800 x107).
+For more information, contact Tim Holmes: firstname.lastname@example.org, 518-359-7800 x107.

 A Membership is good for 12 months from purchase, belongs to an Individual or to a Household, and makes it easy to share your admission benefits with friends & family.
 As long as one Member is present, the other admissions on your membership can be anyone of your choosing.
 Members also receive discounts in the store and cafe, and have special access to The Wild Center, such as early morning openings on Wild Walk in July and August.

 - one adult

 - 2 adults & 3 children through age 17